 Let me preface this by saying that I went into this novella knowing nothing about the author or their style.
 That being said, the biggest reasons for my scoring came down to two things: the prose and the ending.
 Both of these things are completely subjective, as is any review.
 I feel, however, that I would be doing a disservice to the author and other readers if I were anything less than honest.
 With that out of the way, let’s dive into this!

 I want to start by saying that this was one of the most unique and engaging stories I’ve ever had the pleasure of reading.
 The detail that the author included was breathtaking in some places…but it was also distracting.
-I found myself having to reread passages (not for fun this time) to understand what exactly she was trying to say.
+I found myself having to reread passages (not for fun this time) to understand what exactly they were trying to say.
 The story became so bogged down with simile and metaphor that it almost became a chore to read.
 I felt like the story was suffering because of it.
 In places that, for me, needed more plot or horror elements, there were only comparisons.
 I was expecting more gore or jumpscares or intense moments, but was unfortunately left wanting.

 The story centers around a Japanese yokai, the Ohaguro bettari.
 I won’t go into more detail to avoid certain story spoilers, but I will say that as someone who was entirely unfamiliar with the story before, it was a treat to read.
 Khaw did a spectacular job depicting the Ohaguro bettari.
 However, there was a much more sinister undertone to the creature than depicted in the description.
 I’m sure that was a stylistic choice to make the novella scarier, and it served the story well.
 There wasn’t a moment where I wasn’t excited to see what happened next.